Sunday August 9th, 2026. [Online] Recognizing, Resisting & Reversing Authoritarianism

 This will be an online Zoom meeting.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions.
 Our program will run from 11:00 am to 1:00 pm.
 You can join the meeting starting at 10:45 am for our open social.

-We will be watching and then discussing a YouTube video on the impact of online recommendation algorithms.
-The video will be introduced by Ryan Zhang, a Toronto Oasis organizer.
+We will be watching and then discussing a video which talks about anthropologist David Graeber’s ideas regarding the nature of work.
+The video will be introduced by Toronto Oasis organizer Ryan Zhang.

 By participating in this event, you agree to abide by the Toronto Oasis Code of Conduct (http://torontooasis.org/code-of-conduct).